Cascading/pattern/README.md

     gradle clean test

 The following scripts generate a baseline for the _Random Forest_ algorithm.
-The baseline includes a sample data set (simulated ecommerce orders) plus a predictive model in PMML:
+This baseline includes a reference data set (simulated ecommerce orders) plus a predictive model in PMML:

     ./src/py/rf_sample.py 200 > data/orders.tsv